-This procedure covers all certification of pre-harvest treatment and inspection of pome fruit, persimmons and blueberries from a business operating under an ICA arrangement to prevent the movement of the quarantine pest QFF.
+This procedure covers all certification of pre-harvest treatment and inspection of tomatoes, capsicums, chillies and eggplants from a business operating under an ICA arrangement to prevent the movement of the quarantine pest QFF.

-This procedure is applicable where the requirements are a specified condition of entry of an interstate quarantine authority for QFF host material.
+This procedure is applicable where the requirements are a specified condition of entry of an interstate quarantine authority for QFF.

-Certification of pre-harvest treatment and inspection of host produce under this procedure is not an accepted quarantine entry condition for all intrastate and interstate markets.
+Certification of pre-harvest treatment and post-harvest inspection of host produce under this procedure may not be an accepted quarantine entry condition for all interstate markets.

-Some intrastate and interstate markets may require additional certification as a condition of entry.

-It is the responsibility of the business consigning the produce to ensure compliance with all applicable quarantine entry requirements.
+Some intrastate or interstate markets may require additional quarantine certification as a condition of entry.
+It is the responsibility of the business consigning the produce to ensure compliance with all applicable quarantine requirements.